 seem to give barrel distortion on wide-angle lenses, and bridge cameras may give

 - I now apply the Advanced Tone Mapping

-plugin : In gimp-2.9 this currently produces a number of messages about deprecated
+plugin : In gimp-2.9 this produced a number of messages about deprecated

-functions, but for the moment it still works.
-This plugin adds an extra layer, which
+functions, but in 2.10 it seems to work without warnings.
+This plugin adds an extra

-you will need to merge down.
-In the previous version of this page I had wrongly used
+layer, which you will need to merge down.
+In the previous version of this page I had

-the G'MIC Tone Mapping, or occasionally Tone Enhancement, filters, but what those
+wrongly used the G'MIC Tone Mapping, or occasionally Tone Enhancement, filters, but what